-Read on to learn all about Red Sails Lettuce and how to grow it.
+Read on to learn all about Red Sails lettuce and how to grow it.

 This luscious and lovely red leaf lettuce is an open-pollinated variety that attracts beneficial insects such as bees, butterflies, and other friendly neighborhood insects if left to flower.
 Not only will your lettuce garden be visually appealing because of the plant itself, but seeing its little visitors will also be a nice treat, as well.

 In general, transplanting is best for gardeners wishing to harvest proper lettuce leaves (3″-6″ long), while direct seeding into the outdoor garden is best for baby lettuce greens.
-Whenever and whatever you choose, it’s best to just remember cool weather is an ideal climate for this variety of lettuce.
+Whenever and whatever you choose, it’s best to remember cool weather is an ideal climate for this variety of lettuce.

-Space lettuce seeds for baby greens quite closely, with 4–6 seeds/inch in rows that are 2″-4″ apart.
+Space lettuce seeds for baby greens quite closely, with 4–6 seeds per inch, in rows that are 2″-4″ apart.
 For full-grown plant heads, space seeds 8″ apart.
 Plant the seeds quite shallow at a depth of 1/8″-1/4″ deep (barely covered with soil) for optimal results.
 Keep the soil moist while the seeds germinate.